Hacking Narcissism

 Dear readers, I want to take the opportunity to express my gratitude for subscribing and for your support by reading, sharing and commenting on the ideas and tips I’ve shared this year.

-The most frequently asked question I was asked in 2021 & 2022 was “how can you help me build confidence to self-advocate and advocate for others?”
+The most frequently asked question I get asked is “how can you help me build confidence to self-advocate and advocate for others?”

 So many questions in that single question that I couldn’t give a personalized response without getting personal with that person.
 What I can say is that confidence is the result of self-valuation, preparation, and a plan to execute to achieve a specific outcome in a situation that has challenged you.
 Even if you fail, confidence will help you learn from the failure and give you the energy to adjust your plan and try again.